arcus/DART_Community_of_Practice_Wave1/Weekly_Emails/Email_Week_01.md

 ## **Welcome to Week 01 of the DART Program!**

-Please take a moment to look at this week's activities and set aside 2 or 3 hours in your week to work on the modules in your pathway and participate in your Community of Practice.
+Please take a moment to look at this week’s activities and set aside 2 or 3 hours in your week to work on the modules in your pathway and participate in your Community of Practice.

+**If you were unable to attend an orientation session** earlier today, you can watch _**this recording**_ to see what you missed.
+Like we mentioned in the meeting, this first week is all about getting settled into the Thinkific platform and building the habits and relationships that will propel you through the program.

+## Help Getting Started on the Thinkific Platform:

+Please make sure that you can log into Thinkific.
+We will be holding drop-in times to help with any log-in issues you are having throughout this week.
+You can drop in to this Microsoft Teams room to get help _**times and link here**_

+Being able to access the Thinkific platform is essential to your participation in the program so please don’t hesitate to reach out with any issues you have.

+## Weekly Structure

+Each week you will be receiving an email which will contain the week’s Community of Practice Activities.
+Some weeks will have additional optional opportunities, but every week you will be provided with:
+1. A brief reading or activity
+2. A fun social warm-up question
-This week is **Introduction Part 1: Welcome to DART**.
+3. A topic to discuss with your Community of Practice This week is **Introduction Part 1: Welcome to DART**.

 ### **Week 01 Community of Practice Activities:**